Celeaxy/PIF_NuzlockeMode/README.md

 * Only one encounter per route per encounter type.
 If the Pokémon flees or faints it's gone forever.
 * Pokémon must be nicknamed.
 * Items can't be used in battle.
+* If the encounter is a shiny, it can be caught no matter if it's a duplicate.

 # Misc